Chadius/terosDesignNotes/characters/playable/torrin.md

 What little decorations she can afford holds many motifs to the various cultures she’s seen rise and fall, as well as the symbol of Virton prominently on the back.

 Water Djinn are almost monstrous in appearance, as they lack many features and move in inhuman manners.
 The split left her lanky and bulbous.

+- The reputation of water tyrants follows her every step.
+She tries to be withdrawn and invisible when she isn't needed.

 #### Internal
 Torrin finds her body, her identity stolen, and it upsets her deeply.
 She worked hard to cultivate it, and now people look down at her like a monster.

+- Torrin experiences self-esteem and body shame issues.
+- Most of her body was stolen, so it's difficult to maintain a non-threatening shape.
+She feels ashamed when around others.

 ### Mental
 #### External
 Torrin was gifted knowledge of the lands, and was able to trade education in exchange for protection.
 Eventually the Crusaders of Virton taught her the word of Virton and she quickly learned more.